Italian president faces impeachment call

 He added that Mr Conte had refused to support "any other solution" and then surrendered his mandate to be PM.

-Under Italian law, the president has the right to reject the appointment of a cabinet member but his decision was a controversial one.
+Under Italian law, the president has the right to reject the appointment of a cabinet member but the power is rarely used.

+According to the AFP news agency, it has happened at least three times before, including in 1994 when then-President Oscar Luigi Scalfaro blocked attempts by former Prime Minister Silvio Berlusconi to appoint his personal lawyer Cesare Previti as Minister of Justice.

+The president's role is largely ceremonial but he does have some key powers, such as appointing heads of government and the ability to dissolve parliament.

 Mr Mattarella said he would wait before deciding whether to call fresh elections, and summoned Mr Cottarelli for talks on Monday.